Incendo/cloud-docs/docs/core/index.md

 #### Exception handling

-In general, it is up to each platform manager to handle command exceptions.
+Cloud v2 introduced a new exception handling system.
+You may register exception handlers through the exception controller, which can be retrieved using `CommandManager#exceptionController`.

+Cloud will attempt to match a thrown exception to any of the registered exception handlers, giving preference to the most specific exception type and to the last registered handler.
+This means that it is possible to register a fallback handler for `Throwable`/`Exception` and more precise handlers for specific exception types.
+You may register multiple exception handlers for the same exception type.
+Cloud will iterate over the exception handlers (giving preference to the last registered handler) until a handler consumes the exception, which allows for the registration of default handlers.

+Some exception types, such as `ArgumentParseException` and `CommandExecutionException` wrap the actual exceptions thrown by the parser or command handler.
+By default, Cloud will forward the wrapper exceptions.
+If you instead want to be able to register exception handlers for the causes, then you may use the `ExceptionHandler.unwrappingHandler()` methods to unwrap these exceptions.
+You can choose to unwrap all instances of a given exception type, all instances with a given cause type or all instances that pass a given predicate.

-Command exceptions are thrown whenever a command cannot be parsed, or executed normally.
+Command exceptions are thrown whenever a command cannot be parsed or executed normally.
 This can be for several reasons, such as:

 - The command sender does not have the required permission (NoPermissionException)